When security is the concern for an Opencart website’s data, then what better than a Web Application Firewall!

 When a domain like example.com is enabled then the user with the same domain won’t be able to register or login.
 Furthermore, when disabled the user will be able to register and log in.

 This section shows WAF Security Email Domain Ban List as shown below:

 WAF Security Email Domain Ban Log

 This section shows user login details of the banned domain:

 2-factor Authentication Process: For Registered Customers

-Meanwhile, in the frontend, the registered customers will encounter the 2-factor Authentication before loggin in to their accounts.
+Meanwhile, in the front end, the registered customers will encounter the 2-factor Authentication before logging in to their accounts.